Social (pragmatic) communication disorder: History

-In 1983, Rapin and Allen suggested the term "semantic pragmatic disorder" to describe the communicative behavior of children who presented traits such as pathological talkativeness, deficient access to vocabulary and discourse comprehension, atypical choice of terms and inappropriate conversational skills.
+In 1983, Rapin and Allen suggested the term "semantic pragmatic disorder" to describe the communicative behavior of children who presented traits such as pathological talkativeness, deficient access to vocabulary and discourse comprehension, atypical choice of terms, and inappropriate conversational skills.
 They referred to a group of children who presented with mild autistic features and specific semantic pragmatic language problems.
 In the late 1990s, the term "pragmatic language impairment" (PLI) was proposed.

 Rapin and Allen's definition has been expanded and refined by therapists who include communication disorders that involve difficulty in understanding the meaning of words, grammar, syntax, prosody, eye gaze, body language, gestures, or social context.
-While autistic children exhibit pragmatic language impairment, this type of communication disorder can also be found in individuals with other types of disorders including auditory processing disorders, neuropathies, encephalopathies and certain genetic disorders.
+While autistic children exhibit pragmatic language impairment, this type of communication disorder can also be found in individuals with other types of disorders including auditory processing disorders, neuropathies, encephalopathies, and certain genetic disorders.

-Prior to the release of the DSM-5, there was debate over the relationship between semantic pragmatic disorder and autistic disorder, as the clinical profile of semantic pragmatic disorder is often seen in children with high-functioning autism.
+Before the release of the DSM-5, there was debate over the relationship between semantic-pragmatic disorder and autistic disorder, as the clinical profile of semantic-pragmatic disorder is often seen in children with high-functioning autism.
 Before the DSM-5 specified SPCD as a separate diagnosis, people with SPCD symptoms were often diagnosed with pervasive developmental disorder not otherwise specified (PDD-NOS).

 As mentioned in the introduction, SPCD has only been around since 2013.
-Before it emerged as its own disorder SPCD could have fallen into ASD, PLI, DLD, etc. The reason being because several of these disorders include an issue with social communication.
-In terms of developmental language disorder (DLD), individuals with this disorder have issues with language form and content and there seem to be any developmental cause.
-In social environments DLD seemed to have less difficulties than SPCD.
+Before it emerged as its disorder SPCD could have fallen into ASD, PLI, DLD, etc. The reason is that several of these disorders include an issue with social communication.
+In terms of developmental language disorder (DLD), individuals with this disorder have issues with language form and content and there seems to be no developmental cause.
+In social environments, DLD seemed to have fewer difficulties than SPCD.

 In regards to ASD, ASD behaviors normally involve repetitive behaviors which are normally not present in SPCD.
 It does not mean that SPCD does not show such behaviors.

-PLI tends to be the disorder that is more common to SPCD than the other disorders due to the fact that both disorders are focused on the pragmatic difficulties individuals have in language with both disorders.
+PLI tends to be the disorder that is more common to SPCD than the other disorders because both disorders are focused on the pragmatic difficulties individuals have in language with both disorders.
 SPCD has an element of social communication that is lacking or undeveloped, unlike PLI.

-In terms of Specific language impairment, there tends to a lot of similarities to SCPD and PLI but SLI deals with Semantic-Pragmatic issues.
-This means that there are several issues that fall into Semantic- Pragmatic issues such as uncommon word choice, speaking to oneself out loud and interesting, unimpaired phonology and syntax.
+In terms of Specific language impairment, there tend to be a lot of similarities between SCPD and PLI but SLI deals with Semantic-Pragmatic issues.
+This means that several issues fall into Semantic-Pragmatic issues such as uncommon word choice, speaking to oneself out loud and interesting, unimpaired phonology, and syntax.